alexwkleung/Continuity/README.md

 4. The generated resume PDF (`resume.pdf`) will be located in the `src/client/output-pdf` directory.

 5. If you want to preview the HTML version of the resume, you can run the following scripts to open the server.
-Note that the HTML version is not identical to the generated PDF due to formatting differences.
 Alternatively, you can just open `resume.html` located in the `src/client/output-html` directory if you don't want to use the server.

+**Note:** The HTML version may not be visually identical to the generated PDF due to formatting differences caused by the conversion.

 ```bash
 # compile